 and written by Chris Columbus

-, it was based on characters by Sir Arthur Conan Doyle.
-The movie depicts a young Sherlock Holmes and John Watson meeting and solving a mystery together at a boarding school.
+story, it depicts a young Sherlock Holmes and John Watson meeting and solving a mystery together at a boarding school.

 It was the first film produced by Amblin Entertainment

-to receive a PG-13 rating.
-The film is notable for including the first fully computer-generated character, a knight composed of elements from a stained glass window.
+to receive a PG-13 rating, and notable for including the first fully computer-generated character: a knight composed of elements from a stained glass window.
 The effect was created by Lucasfilm's John Lasseter, who is now chief creative officer at Pixar

 Animation Studios and Walt Disney Animation Studios.
 The SFX earned the film an Academy Award